Levoit LV550HH Hybrid Ultrasonic Humidifier

 Operation: Simple controls for two-way humidifying

 As the name Hybrid implies, there are two modes to the Levoit: warm and cool mist.
-Most humidifiers these days are some version of a cool mist humidifier, whereas warm mist humidifiers technically boil the water and release it as steam.
+Most humidifiers these days are some version of a cool mist humidifier, whereas warm mist humidifiers release the water as steam.

 As the name Hybrid implies, there are two modes to the Levoit: warm and cool mist.